openstax/napkin-notes/reedstrm/cte-css-rules.md

 Note that Phil`s thoughts in that repo include a variant markup language that is not actually HTML.
-The custom tag names sound very much like CNXML to me.
+The custom tag names sound very much like CNXML to me (PHIL: I did it for brevity :smile:).
 They do have the advantage of making the rules much clearer: i.e.

 ```less
 Book {